 Oh my goodness...
 Country Style magazine, here in Australia, have just published a heart-burstingly lovely article about me, my work, house, kids, world... in their December issue (in stores now).
 Above is one of the photos taken by photographer, Mark Roper.
 You can actually see a snippet of it on their website (here) along with a little video of me (made by Hattie Morgan) babbling about what I do for a living.
 The magazine is available to buy online or in newsagents and supermarkets from tomorrow.
 Hooray!

 Would you like to make these little hanging fabric ornaments?
-I've put together a sewing pattern for them which is now available to download via my online shop... and if you'd like to give the embroidery a go, I've included instructions and hand-drawn diagrams for that as well.
+I've put together a sewing pattern for them which is available here.
 These ornaments make great little presents, and not just for Christmas trees... enjoy!

 ...and my fox and wolf toy sewing pattern is also now available to download.
 Phew... these ones took me ages.
 Thanks for waiting so nicely.